Prag8855/aab/content/glossary/Wohnungsgeberbestätigung.md

     guides/moving-in.md
 ---

 When you [move into an apartment](/guides/moving-in), you get a tenancy confirmation (*Wohnungsgeberbestätigung*).
 This document proves that you live there.
-You need it to [register your address](/glossary/Anmeldung).
+You need it to [register your address](/glossary/Anmeldung), or to apply for a [residence permit](/glossary/Aufenthaltstitel).

 You get the *Wohnungsgeberbestätigung* from your landlord.
 If you live in a sublet or a [[WG]], you can also get it from the [main tenant](/glossary/Hauptmieter).
 They need the landlord's permission first.